 There is a required 1 credit course

-to be taken in June prior to departure, which you will be registered for following program acceptance.
-The St Andrews prep course will be held online.
+to be taken in the spring semester, which you will be registered for following program acceptance.
 This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of St Andrews and to cover a variety of pre-departure information.
 The scheduling of this course will be dependent on the class times possible for program participants.

 Courses are taught by W&M faculty and faculty at the University of St Andrews.
 Grades will appear on the W&M transcript and will be included in GPA calculations.

 Students are housed in the University of St Andrews student residences.